danluu/post-mortems/README.md

 [Cloudflare](https://web.archive.org/web/20211029020126/https://blog.cloudflare.com/incident-report-on-memory-leak-caused-by-cloudflare-parser-bug/).
 A parser bug caused Cloudflare edge servers to return memory that contained private information such as HTTP cookies, authentication tokens, HTTP POST bodies, and other sensitive data.

 [Cloudflare](https://web.archive.org/web/20211006055154/https://blog.cloudflare.com/details-of-the-cloudflare-outage-on-july-2-2019/).
 A CPU exhaustion was caused by a single WAF rule that contained a poorly written regular expression that ended up creating excessive backtracking.
-This rule was deployed quickly to production and a series of events lead to a global 27 minutes downtime of the Cloudfare services.
+This rule was deployed quickly to production and a series of events lead to a global 27 minutes downtime of the Cloudflare services.

 [Discord](https://status.discordapp.com/incidents/dj3l6lw926kl).
 A flapping service lead to a thundering herd reconnecting to it once it came up.
 This lead to a cascading error where frontend services ran out of memory due to internal queues filling up.